unicode-org/message-format-wg/exploration/maintaining-registry.md

 _What is this proposal trying to achieve?_

-Describe how to manage the default function registry as well was related function registries intended to promote interoperability.
+Describe how to manage the registration of functions and options under the auspices of MessageFormat 2.0.
+This includes the Standard Functions which are normatively required by MF2.0, functions or options in the Unicode `u:` namespace, and functions/options that are recommended for interoperability.

 ## Background

 _What context is helpful to understand this proposal?_

-MessageFormat v2 includes a "default function registry".
+MessageFormat v2 originally included the concept of "function registries", including a "default function registry" required of conformant implementations.

+The terms "registry" and "default registry" suggest machine-readbility and various relationships between function sets that the working group decided was not appropriate.

+MessageFormat v2 includes a standard set of functions.
-Implementations are required to implement all of the _selectors_ and _formatters_ in this registry, including _operands_, _options_, and option values.
+Implementations are required to implement all of the _selectors_ and _formatters_ in this set, including _operands_, _options_, and option values.
 Our goal is to be as universal as possible, making MFv2's message syntax available to developers in many different